-Contributions - Plan members were required to contribute 5% of their annual creditable compensation for non-hazardous job classifications.
+Contributions - Plan members were required to contribute 5% of their annual creditable compensation for nonhazardous job classifications, and 8% of wages for hazardous job classifications.
 Employees hired after September 1, 2008 are required to contribute an additional 1% to cover the cost of medical insurance that is provided through CERS.
 Participating employers were required to contribute at an actuarially determined rate.
 Per Kentucky Revised Statute Section 78.545 (33), normal contribution and past service contribution rates shall be determined by the Board on the basis of an annual valuation last proceeding the July 1 of a new biennium.
 The Board may amend contribution rates as of the first day of July of the second year of a biennium, if it is determined, on the basis of a subsequent actuarial valuation that amended contributions rates are necessary to satisfy requirements determined in accordance with actuarial basis adopted by the Board.
-For the year ended June 30, 2023, participating employers contributed 26.79% (non-hazardous) which is equal to the actuarially determined rate set by the Board.
+For the year ended June 30, 2023, participating employers contributed 26.79% (non-hazardous) and 49.59% (hazardous) of each employee's wages, which is equal to the actuarially determined rate set by the Board.
 Administrative costs of Kentucky Retirement System are financed through employer contributions and investment earnings.